apache/spark/docs/structured-streaming-programming-guide.md

 For batch query, global window (only having `session_window` in grouping key) is supported.

-Due to implementation details of session window in streaming query, for each input row in same session, it will be assigned initial session window and then merged into real session after shuffling.
-If the input rate is high and there are too many rows in same session in a batch, the output of shuffle write might be significant.
-For such case, you can enable `spark.sql.streaming.sessionWindow.merge.sessions.in.local.partition` to sort and merge session in local partition prior to shuffle.
+By default, Spark does not perform partial aggregation for session window aggregation, since it requires additional sort in local partitions before grouping.
+It works better for the case there are only few number of input rows in same group key for each local partition, but for the case there are numerous input rows having same group key in local partition, doing partial aggregation can still increase the performance significantly despite additional sort.

+You can enable `spark.sql.streaming.sessionWindow.merge.sessions.in.local.partition` to indicate Spark to perform partial aggregation.

 ##### Conditions for watermarking to clean aggregation state
 {:.no_toc}